tomtzook/frc-learn-docs/java/bytecode.md

 You might be wonderig what this `#2` actually means.
 So other than the actual _bytecode_ itself, the compiled output `.class`, contains meta information about the method, static variables, classes, and so on.
 So `#2` refers basically to the second entry in the function table, which is `add` in this case.
-The function table, we're refering to specifically holds information for function calls.

 You can try looking at _bytecode_ yourselves in [compiler explorer](https://godbolt.org/).
 Select _Java_ as the language, write you code and see the resulting _bytecode_.